Planning your adventures at Lyme

 Let the adventure continue...

 With the energy you have left, there is always Crow Wood Playscape to venture over to, where you can swing, climb, slide and play until your heart's content!
-Don't forget to have a wander through Crow Wood to see if you can spot our new wood sculptures - The Guardian of Crow Wood and The Wise Green Man, these were carefully crafted by Andy Burgess who is a local Wood Sculptor.
+Don't forget to have a wander through Crow Wood to see if you can spot our new wood sculptures - The Guardian of Crow Wood The Wise Green Man and a beautiful bench featuring a Lyme Mastiff, these were carefully crafted by Andy Burgess who is a local Wood Sculptor.
 To see more of his work please visit his website www.andy-burgess.com

 As you explore Crow Wood you will also find our new willow arch tunnel, see how fast you can run through and then test your agility on the log balancing beams - discover hidden talents that you didn't even know you had!

 *Please note: From Mon 3 - Fri 14 July, Lyme Rangers will be working hard in Crow Wood Playscape to make sure it is ready for all our little explorers who enjoy Crow Wood over the summer holidays.
 The Rangers will be improving drainage so that Crow Wood is a safer, more pleasant space for all our visitors.
 Thank you for your patience over this period of closure.*

 Family visitors have tonnes of other activities to keep them occupied at Lyme, including....free '5o Things to do before you're 11 3/4' booklets and activities, garden games, children's garden trail, a new house trail focussing on Thomas Legh and his adventures, billiards and toys in the house.